 Recent News and Updates

-To find out more, the scientific article can be found below.
+To find out more, please follow the below link.

 Fasting During Chemotherapy & Decreased Tissue Damage – A New Paper

 Fasting for up to 72 h, divided as 48 h before and 24 h after chemotherapy infusion, appears safe and feasible in people with cancer receiving platinum-based combination chemotherapy.
 Preliminary evidence from correlative studies supports that fasting may protect the body and tissues against chemotherapy damage.